Just because something works for one brand doesn’t mean it will work for another.

 It can be a daunting task, running multiple tests of different copy for your newsletter signup.
 While it’s tempting to rely on best practices or whatever’s working for your competition, it’s important to never pass on any opportunity you have to optimize your user experience.
 A simple A/B test of a couple different lines of copy can make a world of difference.

 Don’t be afraid of an experiment “failing.”
 The possibility for something to perform better or worse than an existing element is built in to the testing and iteration process.
 In fact, it’s the only way to guarantee better results in the future.

-If you’re looking for better results from your website but don’t know where to start, check out our free Stuck Score™ to rate your site’s performance in seven key areas.
+If you’re looking for better results from your website but don’t know where to start, check out our free landing page assessment to rate your site’s performance.